CityofToronto/bdit_data-sources/volumes/rescu/README.md

 ### 4- What are the limitations with using this data based the above uses?

-Data gaps make data unreliable for data requests.
+-Data gaps make data unreliable for data requests.
-In 2022 and 2023 we have identified significant network wide outages that span days to weeks meaning data availability is very sparse.
+-In 2022 and 2023 (as of May) we have identified significant network wide outages that span days to weeks meaning data availability is very sparse.
-There is a once a year opportunity to repair sensors
+-There are rare opportunities to repair RESCU detectors, for example: https://www.toronto.ca/services-payments/streets-parking-transportation/road-maintenance/bridges-and-expressways/expressways/gardiner-expressway/gardiner-expressway-maintenance-program/

 ### 5- Does this data get published?